ID: CSPT-31-07-23-01

 This note becomes important, especially if we remember the restrictions that the law applied regarding the use of public baths by Jews, as we can read in the following fragment:

-“Et aún mandamos que ningunt judío non sea osado de bañarse en baño en uno con los cristianos” (and we also command that no Jew dare bathe together with Christians)21.
+“Et aún mandamos que ningunt judío non sea osado de bañarse en baño en uno con los cristianos” (and we also command that no Jew dare bathe together with Christians)21. - In halachic terms, considering that the enclosure only has a single tank, it could be considered a Ma’ayan-type mikveh for the following reasons:

 I. The mikveh, (except for the section indicated by the copper tube which we assume is an addition after the time it was in operation) has a direct and continuous connection to the spring water.